ronyshaji/Snake-Game/README.md

  - **Player Name Input:** Ability to enter the name of the player at game start.
  - **Game Difficulty Selection:** Players can choose the difficulty level (Easy or Hard) at the beginning of the game.
  - **Score and Player Name Saving:** The player's name and score are saved to a text file, allowing users to keep track of their performance.
- - **Special Food (Beta):** Special food appears randomly and changes the food's appearance in the game.
+ - **Special Food:** Special food appears randomly and changes the food's appearance in the game along with multiple score.

+### Following concepts of C++ are used in this project:
+  - Object Oriented Programming
+  - Multithreading
+  - Memory Management using smart pointers
+  - Loops, Functions and other basic c++ features

 In the following sections, we will provide a detailed explanation of the newly added features.
 Additionally, we will cover the C++ concepts used in this project, offering a deeper understanding of the current implementation.